weaveworks/scope/README.md

   - Send an email to [Scope community group](https://groups.google.com/forum/#!forum/scope-community)
 - Meetings and events
   - Join the [Weave User Group](https://www.meetup.com/pro/Weave/) and get invited to online talks, hands-on training and meetups in your area
-  - Join (and read up on) the regular [Scope community meetings](https://docs.google.com/document/d/103_60TuEkfkhz_h2krrPJH8QOx-vRnPpbcCZqrddE1s/edit)
+  - Join (and read up on) the regular [Scope community meetings](https://docs.google.com/document/d/103_60TuEkfkhz_h2krrPJH8QOx-vRnPpbcCZqrddE1s/edit) - currently on hold.
 - Contributing
   - Find out how to [contribute to Scope](CONTRIBUTING.md)
   - [File an issue](https://github.com/weaveworks/scope/issues/new) or make a pull request for one of our [good first issues](https://github.com/weaveworks/scope/issues?q=is%3Aissue+is%3Aopen+label%3Agood-first-issue)